dummylabs/thewatchman/README.md

 Refer to the [Configuration section](https://github.com/dummylabs/thewatchman#configuration) for further fine-tuning.

 ## What does it do
 The watchman is a custom integration for Home Assistant, which collects all the Home Assistant entities (sensors, timers, input_selects, etc.) mentioned in your yaml configuration files as well as all the actions.
 Having a list of all entities, the integration checks their actual state one by one and reports those are not available or missing.
 For actions it checks whether action is available in the HA actions registry.
 The report can be stored as a nice-looking text table or it can be sent via notification action of choice (unless it is missing too :).
-The [example of a report](https://github.com/dummylabs/thewatchman#example-of-a-watchman-report) is given below.
+The  is given below.

+The Watchman is a custom integration for Home Assistant that collects all entities (sensors, timers, input_selects, etc.) mentioned in your YAML configuration files, as well as all actions.
+It checks the actual state of each entity one by one and reports those that are unavailable or missing.
+For actions, it verifies their availability in the Home Assistant actions registry.
+The report can be stored as a nicely formatted text table or sent via your chosen notification method (unless the notification method itself is missing :smile:).
+Check out an [example of a report](https://github.com/dummylabs/thewatchman#example-of-a-watchman-report) below.

 The integration has very simple internals, it knows nothing about complex relationships and dependencies among yaml configuration files as well as nothing about the semantics of entities and automations.
 It parses yaml files line by line and tries to guess references either to an entity or to an action, based on the regular expression heuristics.
 The above means the integration can give both false positives (something which looks like a duck, swims like a duck, and quacks like a duck, but is not) and false negatives (when some entity in a configuration file was not detected by the integration).
 To ignore false positives **Ignored entities and actions** parameter can be used (see Configuration section below), improvements for false negatives are a goal for future releases.

+The integration has very simple internals.
+It knows nothing about complex relationships and dependencies among YAML configuration files, nor about the semantics of entities and automations.
+It parses YAML files line by line and tries to guess references either to an entity or an action based on regular expression heuristics.
+This means the integration can produce both false positives (when it looks like a duck, but is not) and false negatives (when some entity in a configuration file is not detected by the integration).
+To ignore false positives, the **Ignored entities and actions** parameter can be used (see Configuration section below).
+Improvements for false negatives are a goal for future releases.

 ## What is does not do
-The watchman will not report all unavailable or unknown entities within your system — only those that are actively used by Home Assistant, whether it is an automations, dashboard configuration, template sensor, etc.
+The Watchman will not report every unavailable or unknown entities within your system — only those that are actively used by Home Assistant, whether it is an automations, dashboard configuration, template sensor, etc.

-## Configuration
+## Configuration Options
-> [!NOTE]
-> Be aware of a minor confusion between the terms "Action" and "Service."
-Services were [renamed](https://developers.home-assistant.io/blog/2024/07/16/service-actions/) to Actions in mid-2024.
-However, parts of the Watchman UI still use the old term "Service."
-Therefore, the configuration examples below continue to use "Service" until the new version of Watchman addresses this.

 Integration settings are available in Settings->Devices & Services->Watchman->Configure